What if I get into arrears?

 If you are 2 months or more behind with your rent, your landlord can apply for:

-- An APA Managed Payment – which is an amount upto the value of your Housing Costs Element – paid to them in respect of your on-going rental liability, and/or
+- An APA Managed Payment – which is an amount up to the value of your Housing Costs Element – for the on-going rental liability, and/or

-- A Third Party Deduction – worth between 10% and 20% of your Standard Allowance – paid to them is respect of the arrears.
+- A Third Party Deduction – worth between 10% and 20% of your Standard Allowance – for the arrears.

 If you fall behind with your rent, speak to your landlord as soon as possible.